-This testimony was submitted on February 12, 2020 at the New Hampshire House Judiciary Committee hearing on HB 1659, New Hampshire Death with Dignity Act.
+This testimony was submitted by Lindsay Walsh on February 12, 2020 at the New Hampshire House Judiciary Committee hearing on HB 1659, New Hampshire Death with Dignity Act.
 Lindsay’s husband, Joe Walsh, died on October 25, 2020.
-Click here to read his obituary in the Nashua Telegraph.

 I am here today speaking voluntarily in support of the New Hampshire Death With Dignity Act (HB1659).
 This law, if passed, would allow terminally ill patients who meet certain, well-defined requirements to request life-ending medication.
 I want to explain why I support this bill in personal terms.

 My husband and I met in graduate school.
 I was instantly attracted to his wit, his energy, his devotion to love and his passion for life.
 I also came to admire his deep beliefs in personal liberty, as well as his abiding respect for the sacrifices so many have made to safeguard that precious ability to choose one’s own path.
 One of my favorite memories of his is watching him slowly and gracefully practice jiu-jitsu on the lawn as our extended family cavorted in a swimming pool.

 Joe rarely says a word of complaint.
 But I want you to hear, now that his illness has advanced, what he says on his bad days:

 Everything hurts all the time.

 There are more bad days now.
 And what makes them particularly bad, beyond the excruciating physical suffering, is the complete loss of control.
 That is a form of psychological torture.

 Has your body ever been hijacked, even for a short time?
 If so, you knew there was an end to the pain and suffering, right?
 We knew we’d most likely return to functioning version of ourselves.
 We can move, adjust, get relief.
 Joe doesn’t have that option.
 Things will never improve.
 And things will get worse.